 People will find a way to plank!
 It’s the exercise everyone loves to hate.

-Now, we totally get this can be a bit frustrating.
-Everywhere you look, you see mamas planking over their babies, planking with their kiddos on their backs, planking poolside and generally making us feel inadequate about our abs AND our regular old pool-less backyards.
+Now, we totally get your confusion.
+Everywhere you look, you see mamas planking over their babies, planking with kids on their backs, planking poolside and generally making us feel inadequate about our abs AND our regular old pool-less backyards.

 You need to understand: the abdominal muscles have been under an incredible amount of pressure during pregnancy.
 The core is meant to withstand pregnancy + delivery, but it’s not built to bounce back in the timeline our culture seems to expect.
 Things are stretched out.
 They’re under hormonal influences which prevent them from healing quickly.